 She couldn't find a job up here so she moved back to live at home.
 Middle distance relationship.
-I loitered around the flat, stood facing Adam in the kitchen with a cup of tea.
+I loitered around the flat, stood facing Mike in the kitchen with a cup of tea.
 His girlfriend had also moved, she lived an hours train journey away.

 The quiet reminded me of those days being desperately single.
-Going to parties with Adam and trying to find someone.
+Going to parties with Mike and trying to find someone.
 Dressed as a gypsy for a circus themed party, talking to a girl dressed as a lion in a cage, and a law student with a top hat.
 Looking for some hint in their eyes or smile.
 Playing with a rabbit owned by the girls next door, falling for a girl with curly blonde hair and forgetting her name in the morning.
 Never seeing her, or any other of those other girls again.
 We always were popular, always had a laugh.
 I had a few terrible dates, but never a connection.
 And then she came along and I never had to do that again.
 I was thankful.

 She had been away for a week or so.
 I couldn't persuade my flatmates to come to a friends party so I cycled over alone.
 It was a great party, like before, with lots of weed and alcohol.
 These were my good friends, and friends of friends.
 I spend most of the night talking to another girl.
 We'd done this before at parties.
 She was lovely and we had great conversation.
 Sitting on the mini-trampoline she topping up my drink.
 We scavenged some left over spirits from the kitchen and shared a cup.
 The party raged around us and we got smaller and warmer.